mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > Then again he asked, “Where do you come from, and why do you recite this Sutra?”
 >
 > The customer said, “I come from Tung Ch’an Monastery in Ch’i Chou, Huang Mei Province.
 There the Fifth Patriarch, the Great Master Hung Jen dwells, teaching over one thousand disciples.
 I went there to make obeisance and heard and received this Sutra.
-The Great Master constantly exhorts the Sangha and laity only to uphold The Diamond Sutra.
+The Great Master constantly exhorts the Sangha and laity only to uphold *The Diamond Sutra*.
 Then, they may see their own nature and straightaway achieve Buddhahood.”
 >
+> Hui Neng heard this and desired to go and seek the Dharma, but he recalled that his mother had no support.
-> [...]
+>
+> From past lives there were karmic conditions which led another man to give Hui Neng a pound of silver, so that he could provide clothing and food for his aging mother.
+The man instructed him further to go to Huang Mei to call upon and bow to the Fifth Patriarch.

-The Fifth Patriarch constantly emphasizes the spirit of *Diamond Sutra*, saying, “They may see their own nature and straightaway achieve Buddhahood.”
-This is very common; Zen Buddhism always [talks about this], [whether] in Japan [or] in China.
-“The real spirit of Zen is to see into one’s own nature and achieve Buddhahood straightforwardly” – that is a point Zen Buddhism always [says].
+The Fifth Patriarch constantly emphasizes the spirit of the *Diamond Sutra*, saying, “They may see their own nature and straightaway achieve Buddhahood.”
+This is very common: Zen Buddhism always [talks about this], [whether] in Japan [or] in China.
+“The real spirit of Zen is to see into one’s own nature and achieve Buddhahood (or become Buddha) straightforwardly” – that is a point Zen Buddhism always [says].

 But I think this is a little bit questionable.

 Dogen Zenji [talks about this].
-I think you should read “Buddha Nature” [in] *Shobogenzo*.
-And also in *Zen Master Dogen*, Dogen Zenji [talks about] monks at the four stages of meditation (“*Shi-zen Biku*”); I think in this chapter he [talks] about the criticism toward that point \[that Zen] usually [says] to see into one’s own nature and become straightaway Buddhahood.
+I think you should read [the chapter] “Buddha Nature” [in] *Shobogenzo*.
+And also in [the book] *Zen Master Dogen*, Dogen Zenji [talks about] monks at the four stages of meditation (“*Shi-zen Biku*”); I think in this chapter he [talks] about the criticism toward that point [that Zen] usually [says]: to see into one’s own nature and become straightaway Buddhahood.
 For instance, he [says] in that chapter:

 > The essence of *Buddhadharma* has never been to see into one’s own nature.
 Which of the seven past Buddhas or twenty-eight Indian patriarchs ever said that Buddhadharma consisted merely of seeing into one’s own nature?
 It is true that the sixth patriarch spoke about this question in the *Platform Sutra*, but as this a forged writing, it cannot be said to represent his true teachings, or to have the transmission of the dharma.
 We descendents of the Buddha shouldn’t rely on it.
 >